Saturday, June 7, 2025

 Again, a continuous list separated by a single space.

-wget install JernejSimoncic.Wget
+winget install JernejSimoncic.Wget

-Open CMD in folder for downloads
+Open CMD in folder desired for downloads

-wget --nocheck-certificate https://patchmypc.com/freeupdater/PatchMyPC.exe https://www.carifred.com/uvk/UVKPortable.exe https://www.sordum.org/files/download/defender-exclusion-tool/ExcTool.zip
+wget --no-check-certificate https://patchmypc.com/freeupdater/PatchMyPC.exe https://www.carifred.com/uvk/UVKPortable.exe https://www.sordum.org/files/download/defender-exclusion-tool/ExcTool.zip

 Wednesday, October 2, 2024